Light-Wizzard/Trinary-University/README.md

 ## Status

-I started from scratch, the new Game Simulation will only have 4 rooms that form a circle, the only way out is the Playground, currently I am working on the C# MAUI applicaton that goes with this Game Simulation, the concept is that anyone can use this Applicatoin to teach a course using a Game Engine.
+I started from scratch, the new Game Simulation will only have 4 rooms that form a circle, and the only way out is the Playground, currently, I am working on the C# MAUI application that goes with this Game Simulation, the concept is that anyone can use this Application to teach a course using a Game Engine.

-Each room has 2 Blackboards, and one Question wall, and pads you stand on to activate the recordings, I will ask 66 questions, so if you do the math, I have 2 Blackboards and 1 question times 66, is 792 files, and I have over a thousand text files to read in, so I need a solutoin that is dynamic, so I can alter the text files externally.
+Each room has 2 Blackboards, one Question wall, and pads you stand on to activate the recordings, I will ask 66 questions, so if you do the math, I have 2 Blackboards and 1 question times 66, which is 792 files, and I have over a thousand text files to read in, so I need a solution that is dynamic, so I can alter the text files externally.

 ### End-of-Document